Dark matter halo mass functions and density profiles from mass and energy cascade: Double- halo mass function

+To derive halo mass function, the inverse mass cascade can be transformed into a halo random walk in mass space that mimics the random work of particles for diffusion problem.
+Just similar to the particle diffusion, we can derive the relevant Fokker-Planck equation and corresponding solution, from which halo mass function can be analytically solved.
+This is not just mathematically convenient, but reveals some fundamental aspects of halo mass function as an intrinsic property of self-gravitating collisionless system.

-Based on this description, inverse mass cascade can be further refined into random walk of halos in mass space.
-Halos are migrating in mass space by merging with or losing single mergers.
-For halos at a given mass, there exists a waiting time $\tau_g$ (or jumping frequency) for halos to migrate from that given mass to neighboring mass.
-Different from standard random walk with a constant waiting time, the halo waiting time $\tau_{g}$ is dependent on the mass of halo, i.e. a position-dependent $\tau_g$.
-This is because the waiting time should be inversely proportional to the surface area of halos.
-The larger halo surface area $S_h$, the more chances to merge with or lose single mergers, and the shorter waiting time $\tau_{g}$.
-For halos with a given mass $m_{h}$, the waiting time $\tau_{g} \propto {m_{h}^{-\lambda}}$, where $\lambda$ is a key halo geometry parameter.
-Intuitively, $\lambda \approx 2/3$ (i.e. $S_h \propto m_h^{2/3}$) for large halos in deposition range with low concentration, whose central structure are still dynamically adjusted due to fast mass accretion.
-While for small halos with high concentration (propagation range), the mass accretion is slow and inner structure is stable \citep{Zhao:2009-Accurate-Universal-Models-for-}.
-These halos are fractal objects with a fractal surface dimension $2<D_h \le 3$.
-Parameter $\lambda=D_h/3$ can be greater than $2/3$ (see Eq. \eqref{eq:27}).
-Therefore, two different $\lambda$ values (i.e. double-$\lambda$) are required for two regimes.
+As shown in Fig. \ref{fig:3}, haloes are continuously migrating in mass space from one scale ($m_h$) to neighboring scale ($m_h+m$) by merging with single mergers.
+This leads to a probability distribution to find a halo at a given mass.
+The waiting time (or jumping frequency) for a given halo to migrate from a given mass $m_h$ to neighboring mass $m_h+m$ is $\tau_g$ in Eq. \eqref{eq:4-3}.
+Different from the standard random walk with a constant waiting time, the halo waiting time $\tau_{g}$ is dependent on the mass of halo, i.e. a position-dependent $\tau_g$ (Eq. \eqref{eq:4-3}).
+For halo with a given mass $m_{h}$, the waiting time $\tau_{g} \propto {m_{h}^{-\lambda}}$, where $\lambda$ is a key halo geometry parameter we discussed.